 Content Security Policy (CSP)

-Content Security Policy (CSP) is a security feature that allows web developers to specify which resources are allowed to be loaded on their web pages.
+Content Security Policy (CSP) is a security feature that allows web developers to specify which resources can be loaded on their web pages.
 By using CSP, you can prevent the execution of scripts that are not explicitly allowed, thereby preventing XSS attacks.

 For example, you can add the following CSP header to your web page to prevent the execution of any inline scripts: